-Zhou Enlai, born in 1898, became the first premier of China in 1949 when the country was declared People’s Republic of China and served until his death in January 1976.
+Zhou Enlai, born in 1898, became the first premier of China in 1949 when the country was declared the People’s Republic of China and served until his death in January 1976.
 He served under Mao Zedong who was the Chairman of the Communist Party of China then.
-Zhou Enlai played a key role in the rise to power of the Communist Party, the formation of foreign policies and development of the country’s economy.
+Zhou Enlai played a key role in the rise to power of the Communist Party, the formation of foreign policies and the development of the country’s economy.
 He served as the Chinese foreign minister between 1949 and 1958 where he advocated for peaceful coexistence especially with the West.
 He played a key role in Richard Nixon, US President, a visit to Beijing in 1972.
-While Mao concentrated political struggles during Cultural Revolution, Zhou Enlai dedicated his energy towards state affairs and protection of the mass from the effects of the revolution.
+While Mao concentrated political struggles during the Cultural Revolution, Zhou Enlai dedicated his energy towards state affairs and protection of the mass from the effects of the revolution.
 Upon his death in 1976, the public turned their grief and anger in the Gang of Four leading to Tiananmen Incident.

 Hua Guofeng succeeded Zhou Enlai upon his death in 1976 as the country’s premier.
 Upon becoming the prime minister, he quickly ousted the Gang from power thus bringing an end to the Cultural Revolution started by Mao in 1960s.
 Hua criticized some aspects of the revolution including the reforms in the education system, activities of the revolutionary committee, and the Gang of Four for misleading the country.
 He became the first Chinese leader to go on a European tour in 1979 when he visited France, West Germany, and Britain.
 During the 11th session of the Central Committee of CPC, Hua was accused of confining powers to himself contrary to the spirit of the party.
 In 1979, he was denounced by the party for promoting the Two Whatevers policy and was subsequently replaced by Zhao Ziyang as the country’s premier.

 Born in 1919, Zhao Ziyang was a high-ranking political leader in China.
-He became the third Premier of PRC in 1980 after the ouster of Hua.
+He became the third premier of PRC in 1980 after the ouster of Hua.
 He opposed Maoist policies and was actively involved in free-market strategies implementation.
 His support for Deng Xiaoping, the then moderator of CPC, gave him chairperson, especially after the Cultural Revolution.
 He was actively involved in fighting corruption, streamlining bureaucracy and defended the party.
 His policies on economic reforms placed him at odds with some party leaders.
 He also lost the support of Deng in the process.
 In 1987 he was purged and placed under house arrest for 15 years.
 He died in 2005 in Beijing from a stroke.

 Other notable PRC premiers include Li Peng, Zhu Rongji, Wen Jiabao and Li Keqiang who is the incumbent after taking over the office in 2013.